steffendx/GoNorthWiki/Evne.md

 By using the search box you can search for skills.
 This will search in the name and the tags assigned to a skill.

 By clicking on create category you can create a new category for skills.
 You can think of categories as folders in the file system.
 This way you can organize your different skills.
+A category can be given a name, a description and an image.
+The description will be shown on mouse hover over the image or icon of the category.
-Each category can be renamed using the pencil icon on the top right of the tile.
+Each category can be edited using the pencil icon on the top right of the tile.
 You can also delete a category by pressing the trash bin icon.
 Please note: You can only delete empty categories.

 By clicking on the create skill button you can choose a template and create a new skill based on this template.
 If no templates are shown there you will have to create a new template first by clicking on the manage template link in the drop down list.